Who We Are

 Colorful patterned masks laid out in a circle on top of grass

-Founder, Molly Dingledine, designed a pattern and began sewing fabric masks for her husband, Shane, a paramedic.
-She used African wax print fabric she carried home from a trip to Uganda where she assisted in girls’ and women’s health education.
+The COVID lockdown in 2020 immediately sent Molly on a mission to design a pattern and sew fabric masks for her husband, Shane, a paramedic.
+She used African wax print fabric she had carried home from her trips to Uganda.
 Demand was so high that a team of more than a dozen home-seamstresses were employed, creating much needed part-time jobs.
 In 2020/2021, we sewed and sold more than 5,000 face masks and donated hundreds to people in need.
-With profits, we established Sisters Uganda to support an impoverished village, and we contributed financially to dozens of like-minded organizations who focused on COVID19 relief and women’s empowerment.
+With profits, we established Sisters Uganda to support the ongoing needs for menstrual pads and education.

 Now we design and produce a variety of goods that are useful, beautifully crafted, and carry stories of hope, celebration, and positive transformation.
-We are grateful for you, our customer, who chooses to be part of our Circle.
+We are grateful for you, our customer or supporter, who chooses to be part of our Circle.
 You help us do what we do.

 Our Values